 How about getting your “financial house” in order?
-If you haven’t developed a definitive plan for 2020, try to steer clear of broad-based promises like “improving your finances” or “saving more.”
+If you haven’t developed a definitive plan for the new year, try to steer clear of broad-based promises like “improving your finances” or “saving more.”
 Here are 10 more narrowly focused resolutions to help get you on even better financial ground.

 Indentify financial goals

 Right out of the gate, pinpoint exactly what you’d like to accomplish financially.
 Hoping to buy a home?
 Pay off a loan?
 Become debt-free?
 Maybe all three?
 By first identifying your financial goals, you can then outline a plan of attack to achieve them.

 Track your spending ... all of it